 - Navi River Journey – Definitely not the second best attraction at Animal Kingdom but get this if you can’t get Flight of Passage.

 - Expedition Everest – Rush to it at park opening, ride it and then ride it again during your FastPass+ window.
 It’s worthy of two rides.

 - Kilimanjaro Safaris – If roller coasters aren’t your thing, then do what I said for Expedition Everest on this attraction.
 Usually lines die down for this ride before closing, so make your reservation for the morning and then, if you want to go again, try right before you leave the park.

 - Kali River Rapids – Again, if it’s one of the warmer months of the year this is a great use of a FastPass.
 If it’s around Christmas time, you won’t have to wait long.
 By the way, the queue for this attraction is great if you don’t mind standing in line.

 - DINOSAUR – The alternate to Kali River Rapids in the cold months.
-After completing the first three on this list, I’d try to get a FastPass to this one at one of the kiosks.
+After completing the first three on this list, I’d try to get a FastPass to this one in the My Disney Experience App.

 - Primeval Whirl – If you are going to go on this, a FastPass might not be the worst idea.
 The queue area is very bland and there’s not much to look at while in line, plus the line is unnecessarily long sometimes.